XanderStrike/ish/readme.md

 The script will require tweaking for every given system.

-Copy to `/usr/bin/i` for maximum wonder and joy.
+Symlink to `/usr/bin/i` for maximum wonder and joy.

 Use imac.sh with iStats (`gem install iStats`) for a similar experience.